Bé Udink: Early life

 Berend Jan Udink was born on 12 February 1926 in Deventer in the province of Overijssel in a Remonstrant family.
 Udink studied economy in Rotterdam and Lausanne (1945–1952).
 After his studied he was employed at the Chamber of Commerce of Rotterdam and later worked as a teacher at the Economische Hogeschool Rotterdam (Economic College of Rotterdam).
 Udink, who belonged to the Christian Historical Union, was elected in the so-called Rijnmondraad (Council of Rijnmond), a local council of representatives of Rijnmond, in 1965.

 Politics

 Two years later, in 1967, he became minister for Development Cooperation in the De Jong cabinet, a post he held till 1971.
 In 1971 he was lead candidate of the CHU, presenting himself as a conservative and a "law and order" politician.
 In that same year Udink became minister of Transport, Public Works and Water Management in the Biesheuvel I and II cabinets.
 His political career ended in 1973.
 From 1973 until 1978 he was member of the Board of Directors of the Overzeese Gas- en Elektriciteitsmaatschappij N.V. (as Dutch gas and electricity company) and from 1978 till 1980 he served as its president.

 Personal

 Bé Udink was married and had three children.
 He belonged to the Remonstrant Brotherhood (Arminian Protestant Church).

+On March 23rd, 1977 he was briefly held in custody in New York City after having jokingly told a flight attendant on a commercial jet aircraft he had just boarded at New York's LaGuardia Airport that he was carrying a bomb.
+Then-First Lady Rosalynn Carter at the time was aboard the plane.
+The 'bomb' was later discovered to have been a vase and Udink was subsequently ordered to pay a $1,000 fine.